-- Does a flexible mechanism for revision of management measures exist?
+(b) Does a flexible mechanism for revision of management measures exist?
 Yes...[1]
 In Part...[1/2] No...[0]

-Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No Hawaii longline fisheries are managed under the Fishery Management Plan (FMP) for pelagic fisheries of the western Pacific region prepared and amended as needed by the Western Pacific Fishery Management Council.
+Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No Hawaii longline fisheries operate under a Fishery Management Plan (FMP) for pelagic fisheries of the western Pacific region.
+The Western Pacific Fishery Management Council (Council) prepares the FMP, any subsequent FMP amendments that evaluate alternatives and propose a preferred alternative to the National Oceanic and Atmospheric Administration (NOAA) for review, action, rule-making and implementation by the Secretary of Commerce.
 Management measures can be revised through FMP amendments.
-The FMP has been amended 14 times since 1987.
+The FMP has been amended 15 times since 1987.

-Fishery Management Plan for Pelagic Fisheries of the Western Pacific Region (Pelagic FMP), and Amendments
+Fishery Management Plan for Pelagic Fisheries of the Western Pacific Region (Pelagics FMP), and Amendments